 Scientific Evidence for Fenugreek as natural cholesterol herb

 A study with a title “Effect of fenugreek seeds on blood glucose and serum lipids in type I diabetes” published in Eur J Clin Nutr.
 1990 Apr;44(4):301-6.
 The result shows total serum cholesterol, LDL and VLDL cholesterol and triglycerides were reducing significantly.
 The HDL cholesterol fraction, however, remained unchanged.

 Possible side effects & medicine interaction of fenugreek

-While Fenugreek is generally considering being safe when used moderately, there have been reports of a few minor side effects.
-Nausea is one common side effect, while other people have reported gastrointestinal discomfort (diarrhea and/or gas).
-It is not recommendable to use fenugreek use during pregnancy, since it has the potential to induce labor.
+While Fenugreek is considering being safe when used moderately, there have been reports of a few minor side effects.
+Nausea is one common side effect, while other people have reported gastrointestinal discomfort (diarrhea and gas).
+It is not recommendable to use Fenugreek use during pregnancy since it has the potential to induce labor.